davidpet/snippets/cpp/Collections/011 - Aggregate functions (max, min, etc.) - explanation.md

 # Aggregate functions (max, min, etc.)

-In the above code, we have demonstrated the use of aggregate functions in C++ using the Standard Template Library (STL).
+In the code, we have demonstrated the use of aggregate functions in C++ using the Standard Template Library (STL).
 The STL provides a variety of aggregate functions that can be used with collections such as vectors, lists, sets, etc.

 We have used the `max_element` and `min_element` functions to find the maximum and minimum elements in a vector.
 These functions return an iterator pointing to the maximum and minimum elements respectively.